 Bringing World-Class Music To The Lowcountry

-Early conductor Dick Camp “inspired spirit and a touch of showbiz” into the orchestra, said Margaret Greer who wrote the book Making Music, The First 25 Years of the Hilton Head Symphony Orchestra.
-In 1990, with Camp retiring after 8 years as conductor, then Board President Willis Shay is quoted as saying, “No one has contributed more to the advancement of the cultural arts on Hilton Head Island than Dick Camp.
-His talent, devotion, and sparkling air have brought us artistically from infancy, through adolescence and toward enduring maturity.”
+Conductor Dick Camp inspired spirit and a touch of showbiz through the orchestra, said Margaret Greer in her book, “Making Music, The First 25 Years of the Hilton Head Symphony Orchestra.”
+In 1990, with Camp retiring after 8 years as conductor, then Board President, Willis Shay is quoted as saying about Camp, “…His talent, devotion, and sparkling air have brought us artistically from infancy, through adolescence, and toward enduring maturity.”

 John Gosling, music director from 1990-1997, continued the forward progress, and according to former Executive Director, Gloria Daly, Gosling made the orchestra, “One of the leading cultural organizations on the Island.”

 Under Willis ‘Bud’ Shay’s leadership (1988-1993), the Board of Directors became more of a corporate entity with the orchestra transforming into one of the bigger businesses on a small island.
 Under his leadership, the Hilton Head Island International Piano Competition was founded, and rose to prominence on the national stage.

 No history of the orchestra is complete without noting Charles and Ellen Taylor’s extraordinary dedication to the arts on Hilton Head.
 Charles served the orchestra board in one capacity or another for over eleven years, and Ellen was instrumental in developing the League of the Hilton Head Symphony Orchestra.

 Mary Woodmansee Green served as Music Director and Conductor from 1999-2011 during which time she helped to develop the HHSO into a fully professional ensemble and established the HHSO Chorus.